llamaHs/TripTally/README.md

 # ✈️ TripTally

-This is a travel expense tracker that helps users to manage their ready money and expense during travel.
+This is a travel expense tracker that helps users to manage their ready cash and expenses efficiently while traveling.

 ## 🚀 Features

-- 💵 Check the ready cash
+- 💵 **Check Ready Cash** – Keep track of your available travel budget.
-- 💳 Record expenses and Sort them by cash or card
+- 📝 **Record Expenses** – Log your spending and categorize payments as cash or card.
-- 📈 Daily exchange rate of the destination
-- 💰 Add exchange amount to the ready cash
+- 📈 **Daily Exchange Rates** – View real-time exchange rates for your destination.
+- 💰 **Currency Exchange Tracking** – Convert foreign currency and update your ready cash.
+- 📥 **Auto-Save Assets** – Your financial records are saved automatically.

 ## 🛠️ Tech Stack